marianoguerra/efene/docs/quickstart.rst

-The first line is the message printed to the standard output by the function, the second line (*ok*) is the value returned by the function, this is the value returned by the last statement on the function body, in this case, the value returned by io.format.
+The first line is the message printed to the standard output by the function, the second line (*ok*) is the value returned by the function, this is the value returned by the last expression on the function body, in this case, the value returned by io.format.

 to exit press Ctrl+D